JekaK/BetterMe-test-task/README.md

 # Clean-arch

-Simple example of clean architecture with base movie parsing and storing based on TMDB resource.
+Simple example of Clean architecture princple with base movie parsing and storing based on TMDB resource.